vokseverk/gdpr-cookie-notice/README.md

 GDPR Cookie Notice
 =============

-This is a javascript solution to show a gdpr compliant cookie notice on your website.
+This is a javascript solution to show a GDPR compliant cookie notice on your website.

 ##### Demo